-Dysgeusia or metal mouth during pregnancy is a harmless condition.
-The exact reason for dysgeusia is not known, but experts believe that the influx of hormones during pregnancy bring about the changes in taste in pregnant women, especially during the first trimester when the body is still trying to adjust to the pregnancy.
+Dysgeusia [dis-GYOO-zee-a] or metal mouth during pregnancy is a harmless condition.
+The exact reason for dysgeusia is not known, but experts believe that the influx of hormones during pregnancy brings about changes in taste in pregnant women, especially during the first trimester when the body is still trying to adjust to the pregnancy.

 What Is Dysgeusia or Metal Mouth During Pregnancy?

 A metallic taste in the mouth is an early symptom of pregnancy.
-The changing pregnancy hormones may trigger certain sensory changes in a pregnant woman which can leave a foul taste in the mouth.
-Many pregnant women may feel a metallic, burnt, sour or rancid taste in their mouth.
-Many pregnant women have described the metallic taste as having a mouthful of old coins or lapping on a handrail.
+The changing pregnancy hormones may trigger certain sensory changes in a pregnant woman that can leave a foul taste in the mouth.
+Many pregnant women may feel a metallic, burnt, sour or rancid taste in their mouths.
+Many pregnant women have described the metallic taste in pregnancy as having a mouthful of old coins or lapping on a handrail.

 When Do You Experience Metallic Taste in the Mouth During Pregnancy?

-Dysgeusia generally manifests during the first trimester of pregnancy and usually fades away as the pregnancy advances, or after childbirth.
-In most cases, the sensation of the metallic taste improves by the second trimester when the hormones start to settle down a little.
+Dysgeusia generally manifests during the first trimester of pregnancy and usually fades away as the pregnancy advances or after childbirth.
+In most cases, the metallic taste sensation improves by the second trimester when the hormones start to settle down a little.
 Some pregnant women may experience it from time to time throughout their pregnancy, especially after having heartburn or eating something with artificial sweeteners or anything with onions.

 What Are the Causes of Metallic Taste in the Mouth During Pregnancy?